 Domestic violence or abuse is a serious crime.
 Agencies in the District are working to encourage greater reporting of the crime and to develop the services provided to the victims.
 The local Domestic Violence Forum aims to reduce repeat victimisation and to improve the safety and well being of the victims and the children involved in domestic violence.

 Within the District there are specially trained Domestic Violence Officers who can help and support victims of domestic abuse.
 They can also advise on legal issues, court procedures, assistance with civil applications and what to do in an emergency.
+The new domestic violence disclosure scheme allows the police to disclose information about a partner's previous history of domestic violence or violent acts.

 Further information on domestic violence is available, including contact numbers for Domestic Violence Officers, via the Hertfordshire police website